Fast and Loose (con game): On the Barrelhead

-Two or more loops are formed within the circle of a string.
+In the On the Barrelhead version, two or more loops are formed within the circle of a string.
 The spectator bets on which loop will hold Fast.
 In this version, it does not matter in what manner the string is picked up.
 Instead, the important thing is the method used to lay it out.
 Laid out in one pattern, one of the loops holds "fast."
-Laid out in what looked like an identical pattern, none of the loops would hold "fast" — the victims cannot win.
-Since both the belt style games and the endless string and loop games are so similar, Fast and Loose is often used as a general term for this kind of game.
+Laid out in what looked like an identical pattern, none of the loops would hold "fast": the victims cannot win.
+Since both the belt-style games and the endless-string-and-loop games are so similar, Fast and Loose is often used as a general term for this kind of game.

 The loop is laid out in a twist so that it forms a circle with an X in it, similar to a cat's cradle or infinity symbol.
 The mark picks one side of the X or the other as the side to which the loop will hold fast when pulled from the other side.
 Unfortunately for the mark, the loop can be laid out in multiple ways.
-Here are a few versions that demonstrate the con:
+Here are a few methods that demonstrate the con: